-Alleged N4bn Diversion: Court grants Ex-Kano MD, others N500m bail
+Alleged N4bn diversion: Court grants ex-Kano MD, others N500m bail

-KANO — A Kano State High Court on Thursday granted bail to former Managing Director of Kano State Agricultural Supply Company, KASCO, standing trial over alleged diversion of N4bn, Bala Inuwa Muhammad and two others.
+A Kano State High Court on Thursday granted bail to the former Managing Director of Kano State Agricultural Supply Company, KASCO, standing trial over the alleged diversion of N4bn, Bala Inuwa Muhammad and two others.

 The court presided over by Justice Hafsat Yahaya Sani granted the trio a bail of N500m and two sureties who are expected to be people with up-to-date tax clearance.